srijit07/LibriSphere/README.md

 ## Support

-As of now, this application is only available only for android.
+As of now, this application is only available for android.

 ## Limitations